MrLyrad/SCM-Starter-main/README.md

 ## Description

-For this project, I decided to create a simple Smart Contract that lets users control a supply of tokens.
-The error handling comes in handy when validating the user input, ensuring that the code does not break while executing and that gas is not completely wasted.
+For this project, I decided to tweak and revise a simple Smart Contract from a previous project that lets users control a supply of tokens.
+Proper error handling functions were utilized in validating the user input, ensuring that the code does not break while executing and that gas is not completely wasted.
+In addition, a `.js` file allows the contract to have a frontend that lets users interact with the system.

 ## Overview